-8. Challenges to a Confidential Designation.
+- 7. Challenges to a Confidential Designation.
 The designation of any material or document as Confidential Information is subject to challenge by any party.
 Before filing any motion or objection to a confidential designation, the objecting party must meet and confer in good faith to resolve the objection informally without judicial intervention.
 A party that elects to challenge a confidentiality designation may file and serve a motion that identifies the challenged material and sets forth in detail the basis for the challenge.
 The burden of proving the necessity of a confidentiality designation remains with the party asserting confidentiality.
-Until the court rules on the challenge, all parties must continue to treat the materials as Confidential Information under the terms of this Order.

-9. Use of Confidential Documents or Information at Trial or Hearing.
+Until the court rules on the challenge, all parties must continue to treat the materials as Confidential Information under the terms of this Order. - 8.
+Use of Confidential Documents or Information at Trial or Hearing.

 Nothing in this Order will be construed to affect the use of any document, material, or information at any trial or hearing.
-A party that intends to present or that anticipates that another party may present Confidential Information at a hearing or trial must bring that issue to the attention of the court and the other parties without disclosing the Confidential Information.
+A party that intends to present or that anticipates that another party may present Confidential Information at a hearing or trial must bring that issue to the attention of the court and the other parties without disclosing the Confidential

+Information.
 The court may thereafter make such orders as are necessary to govern the use of such documents or information at the hearing or trial.

-10. Obligations on Conclusion of Litigation.
+9. Obligations on Conclusion of Litigation.

-(a) Order Remains in Effect.
-Unless otherwise agreed or ordered, all provisions of this Order will remain in effect and continue to be binding after conclusion of the litigation.

-(b) Return of Confidential Documents.
-Within 90 calendar days after this litigation concludes by settlement, final judgment, or final order, including all appeals, all documents designated as containing Confidential Information, including copies as defined above, must be returned to the party who previously produced the document unless: (1) the document has been offered into evidence or filed without restriction as to disclosure; (2) the parties agree to destruction of the document to the extent practicable in lieu of return;2 or (3) as to documents bearing the notations, summations, or other mental impressions of the receiving party, that party elects to destroy the documents and certifies to the producing party that it has done so.

-(c) Retention of Work Product.
+- (a) Order Remains in Effect.
+Unless otherwise agreed or ordered, all provisions of this Order will remain in effect and continue to be binding after conclusion of the litigation. - (b) Return of Confidential Documents.
+Within 30 days after this litigation concludes by settlement, final judgment, or final order, including all appeals, all documents designated as containing Confidential Information, including copies as defined above, must be returned to the party who previously produced the document unless: (1) the document has been offered into evidence or filed without restriction as to disclosure; (2) the parties agree to destruction of the document to the extent practicable in lieu of return; or (3) as to documents bearing the notations, summations, or other mental impressions of the receiving party, that party elects to destroy the documents and certifies to the producing party that it has done so.
+Notwithstanding the above, counsel for the parties may retain copies of Confidential Information solely for the purpose of defending malpractice claims or ethical complaints. - (c) Retention of Work Product.
 Notwithstanding the above requirements to return or destroy documents, counsel may retain attorney work product, including an index which refers or relates to designated Confidential Information, so long as that work product does not duplicate verbatim substantial portions of the text or images of designated documents.
 This work product will continue to be confidential under this Order.
 An attorney may use his or her own work product in subsequent litigation provided that its use does not disclose Confidential Information.